filecoin-shipyard/filecoin.js/README.md

 A JavaScript (and TypeScript) library for interacting with the [Filecoin's](https://filecoin.io) [Lotus](https://github.com/filecoin-project/lotus) node, with support for external signers.

-## Warning

-:warning: The library is currently ALPHA quality: things will not work or work incorectly, will break and the API will change! :warning:
+:warning: The library is currently in ALPHA: things will not work or work incorectly, will break and the API will change! :warning:

 ## Installing